Illinois Psychological Association

 The Illinois Psychological Association (IPA) is the largest professional association of psychologists in Illinois, with approximately 1,200 licensed, non-licensed, associate, organizational, and student members.

 IPA's mission statement: The purpose of the IPA shall be to advance psychology as a science and a profession and as a means of promoting human welfare by the encouragement of psychology in all its branches; by the continual improvement of the qualifications of psychologists through high standards of ethics, conduct, education and achievement; by expanding roles and opportunities for psychologists to serve the public within the field’s emerging scope of scholarship and expertise; and by the increase and dissemination of psychological knowledge through meetings, professional contacts, reports, papers, discussion, publications, electronic media, and current methods of communication.

-IPA has 11 Sections – interest groups for various specialties and subspecialties of psychology or topical areas.
+IPA has 10 Sections – interest groups for various specialties and subspecialties of psychology or topical areas.
 It is also one of the largest state psychological associations in the United States and is affiliated with the American Psychological Association.
 The organization has its headquarters in downtown Chicago, Illinois.
 The IPA hosts an annual convention in the fall.
 IPA also publishes a quarterly newsletter, the Illinois Psychologist.

 Prescribing Psychologists in Illinois

 In 2014, under the leadership of President Beth Rom-Rymer and IPA's Legislative Committee, Illinois was the third state to pass legislation enabling clinical psychologists to prescribe psychotropic medication with additional education and training, also known as the Prescriptive authority for psychologists movement (RxP).
 Illinois' RxP law requires that, in order to become a prescribing psychologist, one must complete undergraduate biomedical coursework (medical terminology, biology, chemistry, microbiology, anatomy & physiology), obtain a master's degree in clinical psychopharmacology, pass a national examination (Psychopharmacology Examination for Psychologists; PEP), and complete a prescribing psychology residency.
 The residency must include nine medical rotations (family medicine, internal medicine, psychiatry, pediatrics, geriatrics, obstetrics/gynecology, surgery, emergency medicine, elective) that span no fewer than 14 months and no more than 28 months.
 One must also engage in these rotations for at least 20 hours per week.
 After one is licensed as a prescribing psychologist, there are several restrictions.
 For example, a prescribing psychologist in Illinois must have a collaborating physician that reviews their orders at least monthly.
-Additionally, they may not be delegated the authority to prescribe Schedule II controlled substances, may not treat pregnant women, those with serious medical conditions, or individuals under 17 years or above 65 years old.
-They may also not prescribe medications to be delivered by injection or Schedule III benzodiazepines.
-As of early 2023, there is legislation in the Illinois General Assembly that, if passed, would remove the restrictions based on age and to prescribe Schedule II controlled substances.
+Additionally, they may not be delegated the authority to prescribe Schedule II controlled substances, may not treat pregnant patients, those with serious medical conditions, or individuals under 17 years or above 65 years old.
+They may also not prescribe controlled substances to be delivered by injection or any Schedule III benzodiazepines.
+As of 2024, there is legislation in the Illinois General Assembly that, if passed, would remove the restrictions based on age and the restriction on Schedule II controlled substances.
 It would also ensure that prescribing psychologists are recognized and reimbursed by Illinois Medicaid.

-As of November 2022, there are 14 licensed prescribing psychologists in Illinois, with approximately 50 more in the training pipeline.
+As of January 2024, there are 20 licensed prescribing psychologists in Illinois, with approximately 50 more in the training pipeline.